EVENTS: You're invited to join us Nov. 4 for

 The cast of Tartuffe featuring Louis Gossett, Jr, Paul Winfield, Bonnie Bedelia et al from the 1967-68 Season.

-NEWS: Career histories of two more LAICCC
+NEWS: Career histories of three more LAICCC

 alumni can now be viewed on the Performing